uw-dims/dims-sr/dashboarduidesign.rst

 Messaging involves two basic views:

 #.
-Modal window to start/stop messaging
+Modal window to start/stop messaging ("Messaging Control View")
 #.
 For each type of messaging, window to display messaging contents and to
    send content if the messaging type supports it.